What is De Quervain’s Tenosynovitis?

 - Ice: apply ice pack or a bag of frozen peas wrapped in a towel over painful area and leave on for 20 minutes every 4 hours.
 Check the skin and do not use if you have circulatory or peripheral nerve problems.

-- Splint: wear a thumb/wrist splint off the shelf or custom made to allow symptoms to settle.
-The splint will need to be worn 24/7 for a minimum of 6 weeks
+- Splint: wear a thumb/wrist splint which you can buy online or at a pharmacy, to allow symptoms to settle.
+The splint will need to be worn at all times for a minimum of 6 weeks.

 - Pain relief: speak with a pharmacist if you are unsure which medication may help.

-If symptoms fail to respond following six weeks of splinting, you may be offered:
+If symptoms fail to respond following self-management, you may be offered:

 What if I have been referred to hand therapy?